Flat arches shouldn’t affect your ability to run.

 Below, are some of the best shoes for flat arches on the market.

-With the Saucony Guide ISO, you’re looking at an award-winning shoe that has been making strides in stability for a decade.
+With the Saucony Guide 14, you’re looking at an award-winning shoe that has been making strides in stability for over a decade.
 Once you try it on, you’ll probably wonder why it fits so well.
-This is because of the innovated ISOFIT design that shapes your foot and corrects your flat arch for pronation.
+This is because of the innovated FORMFIT design that shapes your foot and corrects your flat arch for pronation.
 You get the support you’ve always wanted and the effortless transition in every step.

 Not only that, but the front of the shoe has more room in it, reducing irritation around the toes when running.
 And, the heel area has been designed to allow for smooth running transitions—all while keeping a solid, supportive platform for someone suffering from a flat foot.